Distributed RISE-based Control for Exponential Heterogeneous Multi-Agent Target Tracking of Second-Order Nonlinear Systems: Introduction

 The first application of RISE to multi-agent tracking was presented in \cite{Klotz.Kan.ea2015}, where a synchronization error is used to represent the collective tracking error, which includes an interaction matrix to combine the graph Laplacian and pinning matrix.
 The controller in \cite{Klotz.Kan.ea2015} requires 2-hop communication, meaning agents need information from the neighbors of their neighboring agents, which may limit some practical scenarios.
 RISE control has been applied to related multi-agent problems, including the leader-following flocking problem \cite{Wang.Sun.ea2022}, where a virtual leader guides the multi-agent system, thereby avoiding challenges inherent to target tracking where targets may be indifferent or noncooperative.
 Additionally, \cite{Hu.Wen.ea2022} employed RISE control for distributed stabilization in multi-agent systems with uncertain strong-weak competition networks, addressing a fundamentally different problem from target tracking.

-In this work, a decentralized implementation of a RISE-based controller for multi-agent target tracking is developed.
-The key innovation is the inclusion of the interaction matrix directly in the Lyapunov function, rather than coupling it explicitly to the signum term as in \cite{Klotz.Kan.ea2015}.
+A distributed implementation of a RISE-based controller for multi-agent target tracking is developed in this paper.
+The key innovation is the inclusion of the graph interaction matrix directly in the Lyapunov function, rather than coupling it explicitly to the signum term as in \cite{Klotz.Kan.ea2015}.
 This modification eliminates the need for 2-hop communication but introduces new challenges in the $P$-function construction.
 To overcome these challenges, a novel $P$-function design is developed that incorporates the interaction matrix while enabling the use of 1-norm identities.
 Through a nonsmooth stability analysis, semi-global exponential convergence to the target agent state is established.

-The primary contributions of this work are: (1) a decentralized RISE-based control design that requires only local information exchange, (2) a novel $P$-function construction technique for multi-agent systems with interaction matrix incorporation, and (3) exponential convergence despite the presence of disturbances and uncertainties.
+The primary contributions of this paper are: (1) a distributed RISE-based control design that requires only local information exchange, (2) a novel $P$-function construction technique for multi-agent systems with interaction matrix incorporation, and (3) exponential convergence despite the presence of disturbances and uncertainties.